 The most interesting robots for me are those involved in exploration, fabrication and repair.
 Fabrication and repair systems, like the 3d printers, CNC machines, automatic pick and place robots are basically all variations on printers and plotters.

-The repair systems are perhaps more complicated - an ABB robot with some kind of end effector, but they normally require human guidance, or specific patterns to detect flaws and repair them.
-These are performing some analysis and pattern matching, but again, little more than you use on your computer when you hit a “find” button on a document and type some stuff.
+The repair systems are perhaps more complicated.
+These might be an ABB robot with some kind of end effector, but they normally require human guidance, or specific patterns to detect flaws and repair them.
+The software would perform some analysis and pattern matching, but again, little more than you use on your computer when you hit a “find” button on a document and type some stuff.

 My point is that the fabricator may be asked to print another fab from its hopper, but it’s no more likely to take over the world than a printer.